Word list

 In our API documentation, parameter is usually short for query parameter; it's a NAME=VALUE pair that's appended to a URL in an HTTP GET request.
 In some contexts, however, the term can have other meanings.

-parent-child or parent/child; not parent – child or parent—child
+Not parent – child or parent—child.

 path